 \section{Background}

-Since GPU became programmable, there has been an effort dedicated to render 3D tubes more efficiently.
-Restricted to first programmable stages (vertex and fragment), some work has used GPU ray casting combined with rasterization \cite{Merhof:2006:HVW:1187627.1187845}; \cite{StollGS05}.
+Since GPUs became programmable, there have been many attempts to render 3D tubes more efficiently.
+Restricted to the first programmable stages (vertex and fragment), some work has used GPU ray casting combined with rasterization \cite{Merhof:2006:HVW:1187627.1187845}; \cite{StollGS05}.
 This technique, also known as extended GPU primitives \cite{TolLevy04:GPUprimitives}, may present some unwanted artifacts in the case of 3D tubes.

 Extended GPU primitives need a supporting rasterized primitive to run the ray casting algorithm, and quadstrips are the natural choice for cylinders.
-However, in high curvature location, when it is aligned with the viewing angle, quadstrips flip direction, preventing correct ray casting.
-There are two approaches already proposed in previous work to solve this limitation: the use of an extra sprite circle \cite{Merhof:2006:HVW:1187627.1187845} and a locally increase quad-strip resolution \cite{StollGS05}.
+However, in high curvature location, when it is aligned with the viewing angle, quadstrips flip directions, preventing correct ray casting.
+There are two approaches already proposed in previous work to address this limitation: the use of an extra sprite circle \cite{Merhof:2006:HVW:1187627.1187845} and a locally increased quad-strip resolution \cite{StollGS05}.
 In both cases, an extra pass is necessary to relieve the visual problem.
-In our work, we have not used any ray cast algorithm and the tubes are solely rendered as polygonal meshes.
+In our work, we have not used any ray cast algorithms and the tubes are solely rendered as polygonal meshes.

-In the new GPU pipeline, with hull and domain programmable stages, it is possible to create vertices inside the GPU to accelerate visualization (although geometry stage could also create vertices on the fly, it is not tailored for massive polygon creation purposes due to the low performance of the geometry shader).
+In the new GPU pipeline, with hull and domain programmable stages, it is possible to create vertices inside the GPU to accelerate visualization (although the geometry stage could also create vertices on the fly, it is not tailored for massive polygon creation due to low performance of the geometry shader).

 There are already some solutions based on real-time vertex generation using the new programmable GPU stages for different applications: terrains \cite{valdetarosbgames} and subdivision surfaces \cite{Loop:2009:ASS:1618452.1618497}, but, to the best of our knowledge, those new stages haven’t been used to generate tubes in massive models.